 In Singapore, I asked the courteous Indian guy to drive me directly to Raffles Hospital.
 He took me there without a word.
 The best thing about this decision is nobody really knows me here.
 All I want to do is hide my head in a hole and forget about my past.
 I had tried it all before.
-Treatment, alcohol charity, mutual aid, you name it.
+Treatment, via rehab Bristol, an alcohol charity, mutual aid, you name it.
 I don’t want to talk about my future either.
 The further away I am from everything I know, the more unfamiliar the terrain, the better.

 They’re very professional there, by the way.
 The staff treated me like gold.
 I was in medical detox for a week, then they let me out after a few more days.
 (Nah, it was voluntary.)
 I could have stayed, but for what?
 I had something else in mind.
 Nobody wants to be in a hospital, foreign country or not.

 Confession.
 I lied when I said I don’t know anything about Singapore.
 I lied because I really came here to see orchids.